Guide

 When to use it

-• Use this section when you need to draw zones, lines, or notes and keep that markup attached to the coin.
+• Open this section when you need to draw zones, lines, or notes and keep that markup attached to the coin.

-• It is the right place when the user wants to understand why one figure keeps its own color while new figures use the current default color.
+• Use it to understand why one figure keeps its own color while new figures use the current default color.

-• It also fits questions about moving saved figures, reopening the chart, and continuing to work with the same markup later.
+• It also covers moving saved figures, reopening the chart, and continuing to work with the same markup later.

 When not to rely on it

-• Do not use this section as the main explanation for list metrics, screener filters, or notification rules.
+• This is not the main section for list metrics, screener filters, or notification rules.

 • It is also not the main place for account access, subscription limits, or delivery channels.